One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 1000

-before you can trade again.
-This feature can be integrated into the state transition equations from the previous problem:
+, you have to wait a day before you can trade again.
+Simply incorporate this feature into the state transition equation from the previous problem:

 dp[i][0] = max(dp[i-1][0], dp[i-1][1] + prices[i])